nebari-dev/nebari-docs/docs/docs/how-tos/nebari-local.md

 curl -k https://projectname.domain/hub/login
 ```

-It’s also possible to visit https://projectname.domain in your web browser to select the deployment.
+It's also possible to visit `https://projectname.domain` in your web browser to select the deployment.
 As default for a local deployment the https certificates generated during deployments aren't signed by a recognized [Certificate Authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority) and are self-signed by [Traefik](https://github.com/traefik/traefik) instead.

 To switch the default behavior and use a [Let's Encrypt](https://letsencrypt.org/) signed certificate instead, you can update the following section in your `nebari-config.yaml` file, and then re-run `nebari deploy` as shown above: